aaronland/go-smithsonian-openaccess/README.md

 ```
 > ./bin/clone -h
 Usage of ./bin/clone:
+  -compress
+    	Compress files in the target bucket using bzip2 encoding.
+Files will be appended with a '.bz2' suffix.
   -force
     	Clone files even if they are present in target bucket and MD5 hashes between source and target buckets match.
   -source-bucket-uri string